mit-enclaves/argos-monitor/docs/hotos/design_v2.md

 A resource capability represents the ability to perform the specified operations on the associated object.
 In our capability system, every resource object has a reference count that tracks how many capabilities apply to it and it is always sufficent to hold a capability to an object to consult its reference count.
+We assume an initial state, for any system, where there is only one capability per unit of resource with full access to it.
 Resource capabilities can be split, i.e., consumed, to yield a new pair of capabilities with either the same set of operations as the original one, or any subset of them.
+The subset includes the empty set, i.e., a resource capability with no access to the resource.
+The reference count of the object is incremented to mirror the number of non-empty resource capabilities.
-It further generates a revocation capability for the created pair.
+A split further generates a revocation capability for the created pair.

 A revocation capability references a pair of capabilities, note that we do not specify whether these are resource of revocation ones and explain why later on.
 The only operation permitted is a merge, i.e., consume, the capability and the pair in order to reform the same capability that was split in order to create them.